AzuraCast/azuracast.com/src/content/docs/docs/user-guide/streaming-software.md

 [RadioBOSS](https://www.djsoft.net/) is a commercial software sold by IP Kuzmitski D.V. at DJSoft.net.

-Streaming via both Icecast mode and ShoutCast mode are available.
+Streaming via both Icecast mode and SHOUTcast mode are available.

 The Live broadcasting feature is possible in their Standard and Advanced edition (not in the Express edition).